-It would be hard to overstate the contribution that The Writing Lab Newsletter has made to the field of writing center scholarship, and it's a contribution that continues to this day.
-Beginning with a small group of people sharing similar interests after a single conference panel twentyfive years ago, the Newsletter and its readers have been important, driving forces behind what is now one of rhetoric and composition's most active and vibrant special interest groups.
-At the CCCC conference in Denver, Colorado (2001), for example, more than thirty panels on writing centers were listed in the conference program-one of the most prominent areas of interest at the entire conference.
-Most major publishers and many university presses displayed books on writing center research and practice, and the annual WCenter breakfast drew nearly a hundred attendees.
-The National Writing Centers Association has been renamed the International Writing Centers Association (IWCA), with an executive board that includes representatives from ten regional WCAs, three publications, a listserv, and a website.
+It would be hard to understate the contribution that The Writing Lab Newsletter has made to the field of writing center scholarship, and it's a contribution that continues to this day.
+Beginning with a small group of people sharing similar interests after a single conference panel twenty-five years ago, the Newsletter and its readers have been important, driving forces behind what is now one of rhetoric and composition's most active and vibrant special interest groups.
+At the CCCC conference in Denver, Colorado (2001), for example, more than 30 panels on writing centers were listed in the conference program - one of the most prominent areas of interest at the entire conference.
+Most major publishers and many university presses displayed books on writing center research and practice, and the annual WCENTER breakfast drew nearly a hundred attendees.
+The National Writing Centers Association has been renamed the International Writing Centers Association (IWCA), with an executive board that includes representatives from ten regional WCA's, three publications, a listserv, and a website.
 Annual scholarship awards are given for best article and best book about writing centers, and the IWCA regularly awards grants to writing center professionals and graduate students conducting original research.

-Through it all, the Newsletter has been there-connecting, promoting, publicizing, supporting, enhancing, stimulating, provoking, and publishing.
+Through it all, the Newsletter has been there - connecting, promoting, publicizing, supporting, enhancing, stimulating, provoking, and publishing.
 It has sought to professionalize the field by elevating it to the realm of theory while, at the same time, making sure it never forgets that pedagogy lies at the heart of what it does.
 It has embraced the field's diversity and given voice to its many concerns, but it has always insisted that there are some principles we can all agree upon: the care we have for our students, the value of collaborative learning, the importance of an ethical pedagogy, the joy of teaching.
 It has demanded the best work from the most experienced scholars, and it has welcomed the newest discoveries of the least experienced tutors.
-In fact, the Newsletter, through its "Tutors Column" has provided a publication outlet for undergraduate and graduate students, allowing them to become active members of the writing center community.
-It has not only grown with and recorded the shape of the emerging writing center field over the last 25 years, but it has also been a motivating force, a primary agent of that growth.
+In fact, the newsletter through its "Tutors Column" has provided an outlet and a publication for the resume of undergraduate and graduate students, allowing them to begin to be members of the community.
+It has not only grown with and recorded the shape of the emerging writing center field over the last 25 years, it has been a motivating force, a primary agent of that growth.

-Of course, in saying the Newsletter has made this contribution, I am also saying that Muriel Harris has done so.
+And, of course, in saying the Newsletter has made this contribution, we are also saying that Muriel Harris has done so.
 As the Newsletter's only editor and one of the most visible and productive scholars in the field of writing center research, theory, and practice, Muriel Harris has helped determine the shape of writing center studies.
 Those of us who are fully invested in this discipline and all its possibilities owe her a tremendous debt.
 Unsurprisingly, Mickey doesn't see it that way.
-In reflecting on her experience as editor of the WLN, Mickey says in typically self-effacing fashion:
+In reflecting on her experience as editor of the WLN, Mickey says in typically self-effacing fashion, that.
+I feel attached to the community and still want to be a part of it; I want the Newsletter to remain that way too.
+I'm grateful to be a part of it. (interview)

 It's been a very positive experience.
 I get to read a lot of incredibly good writing, I stay in contact with people, and I think I've helped some people realize they are authors with interesting things to say.
-I hope that the Newsletter has helped to establish the writing center community-the regionals, the annual breakfast, the WLN is a part of that.
-I feel attached to the community and still want to be a part of it; I want the Newsletter to remain that way, too.
-I'm grateful to be a part of it. (interview, 2001)
+I hope that the Newsletter has helped to establish the writing center community - the regionals, the annual breakfast, the WLN is a part of